 The preferred method of installing django-flashpolicies is via pip, the standard Python package-installation tool.
 If you don't have pip, instructions are available for how to obtain and install it.
-If you're using Python 2.7.9 or later (for Python 2) or Python 3.4 or later (for Python 3), pip came bundled with your installation of Python.
+If you're using a supported version of Python, pip should have come bundled with your installation of Python.